-So far as each person who was a Director of the Managing Agent at the date of approving this report is aware, there is no relevant audit information, being information needed by the Auditors in connection with their report, of which the Auditor is unaware.
-Having made enquiries of fellow Directors of the Agency and the SPA's Auditor, each Director has taken all the steps that he/she is obliged to take as a Director in order to make he/she aware of any relevant audit information and to establish that the Auditors are aware of that information.
+So far as each person who was a Director of the Managing Agent at the date of approving this report is aware, there is no relevant audit information, being information needed by the auditors in connection with their report, of which the auditor is unaware.
+Having made enquiries of fellow Directors of the Agency and the Syndicate's auditor, each Director has taken all the steps that he/she is obliged to take as a Director in order to make himself/herself aware of any relevant audit information and to establish that the auditors are aware of that information.

-The board of Directors of the Managing Agent has overall responsibility for the establishment and oversight of the SPA's risk and capital management.
+The board of directors of the Managing Agent has overall responsibility for the establishment and oversight of the Syndicate's risk and capital management.